logo

 UK Career Satisfaction Statistics 2026

-The headline number is stark: only 17% of British workers say they love their job, according to research by StandOut CV drawing on YouGov polling.
-That’s not a measure of tolerating work or finding it adequate — it’s the proportion who genuinely feel positive about what they do.
-The broader picture from global satisfaction surveys:
+The headline number is stark: only 17% of British workers say they love their job, according to StandOut CV research drawing on YouGov polling.
+That’s not tolerating work or finding it adequate — it’s the proportion who feel genuinely positive about what they do.

 Metric Finding Source